-- the Class A Noteholders' Principal Distribution Amount on that distribution date, over - the amount of principal actually distributed to the class A noteholders on that distribution date. - "Class A Noteholders' Distribution Amount" means, for any distribution date, the sum of the Class A Noteholders' Interest Distribution Amount and the Class A Noteholders' Principal Distribution Amount for that distribution date. - "Class A Noteholders' Interest Distribution Amount" means, for any distribution date, the sum of: - the amount of interest accrued at the class A note interest rates for the related accrual period on the aggregate outstanding principal balances of all classes of class A notes on the immediately preceding distribution date (or, in the case of the first distribution date, the closing date) after giving effect to all principal distributions to class A noteholders on that preceding distribution date; and - the Class A Note Interest Shortfall for that distribution date. - "Class A Noteholders' Principal Distribution Amount" means, for any distribution date, the Principal Distribution Amount times the Class A Percentage for that distribution date, plus the Class A Note Principal Shortfall as of the close of business on the preceding distribution date; provided that the Class A Noteholders' Principal Distribution Amount will not exceed the outstanding principal balance of the class A notes.
+- the Class A Noteholders' Principal Distribution Amount on that distribution date, over - the amount of principal actually distributed or allocated to the class A noteholders or deposited into the accumulation account on that distribution date.

+"Class A Noteholders' Distribution Amount" means, for any distribution date, the sum of the Class A Noteholders' Interest Distribution Amount and the Class A Noteholders' Principal Distribution Amount for that distribution date.

+"Class A Noteholders' Interest Distribution Amount" means, for any distribution date, the sum of:

+- the amount of interest accrued at the class A note interest rates for the related accrual period on the aggregate outstanding principal balances of all classes of class A notes on the immediately preceding distribution date (or in the case of the first distribution date, the closing date) after giving effect to all principal distributions to class A noteholders on that preceding distribution date; and - the Class A Note Interest Shortfall for that distribution date.

+"Class A Noteholders' Principal Distribution Amount" means, for any distribution date, the Principal Distribution Amount times the Class A Percentage for that distribution date, plus any Class A Note Principal Shortfall as of the close of business on the preceding distribution date; provided that the Class A Noteholders' Principal Distribution Amount will not exceed the outstanding principal balance of the class A notes, less all amounts, other than investment earnings, on deposit in the accumulation account.